 But you know what, something big, first came from something small.
 And sometimes, being a hero doesn’t mean to do something big, but doing something small that will bring a big change in others life.

 For me, I really have to say thank you to Shave for Hope, and to all beloved children who fight against cancer.
 Because all of you, give me the courage to be bald.
 Just to remind myself that kids should be smiling not fighting cancer.

-And that being bald, especially because of the treatment for cancer is something that should not be scared of.
+And that being bald, especially because of the treatment for cancer is something that should not be scared of or embarassed about.

 Being bald, doesn’t mean that you are ugly or different from others.